PUBG called out by Hypnospace Outlaw creator over cosmetic bundle

-Jay Tholen, the creator and lead designer of indie hit Hypnospace Outlaw, has called out Krafton for a PlayerUnknown’s Battlegrounds (PUBG) cosmetic bundle called Hypnospace Diva, which appears to share several similarities with his game.
+Jay Tholen, the creator and lead designer of indie hit Hypnospace Outlaw, has called out Tencent for a PlayerUnknown’s Battlegrounds Mobile (PUBG Mobile) cosmetic bundle called Hypnospace Diva, which appears to share several similarities with his game.

 They both have Hypnospace in the name, for starters.